 - Adenocarcinoma.
-About 35% to 40% of lung cancers are adenocarcinoma.1 This type often begins near the outside surface of the lung and may vary both in size and how fast it grows.
+This type often begins near the outside surface of the lung and may vary both in size and how fast it grows.
 Adenocarcinoma is likely to spread to lymph nodes and other organs.
 This type is more common than other types of lung cancer in women, nonsmokers, and former smokers.

 - Squamous cell carcinoma, also called epidermoid carcinoma.
-About 25% to 35% of all lung cancers are squamous cell.1 This type usually begins in one of the larger airway tubes (bronchi), generally grows more slowly than the other types of non-small cell cancer, and may vary in size from very small to very large.
+This type usually begins in one of the larger airway tubes (bronchi), typically grows more slowly than the other types of non-small cell cancer, and may vary in size from very small to very large.
 Squamous cell carcinoma may spread to nearby lymph nodes or to other organs.

 - Large cell carcinoma.
-About 5% to 10% of all lung cancers are large cell.2 This type often begins near the surface of the lung and usually is large when diagnosed.
+This type often begins near the surface of the lung and usually is large when diagnosed.
 Large cell carcinoma is likely to spread to lymph nodes and other organs.

 Small cell lung cancer